When Less Is More: Systematic Analysis of Cascade-Based Community Detection: Algorithms

-Now, for $C \in \C$ let $G^* = G^*(C)$ be a graph with exactly $|C| - 1$ edges that maximizes the probability $\P(C|G^*)$ in \eqref{eq:cascade_loglike}.
-It is easy to check that $G^*$ is merely a path connecting subsequently activated nodes.
-This leads to the following algorithm.
+Now, for $C \in \C$ let us consider a graph $G'$ with exactly $|C| - 1$ edges that maximizes the probability $\P(C|G')$ in Equation~\eqref{eq:cascade_loglike}.
+It is easy to check that $G'$ is merely a path connecting subsequently activated nodes, i.e., $G' = G^*$.